- Home

 What are the tax benefits of pensions?

-Investments made into your pension are not subject to capital gains tax or income tax.
+Under current rules, investments made into your pension are not subject to either Capital Gains Tax (CGT) or income tax.

-Higher-rate taxpayers can claim a further £20 back through HMRC, resulting in a net cost of only £60 for a pension contribution of £100.
-You can find out more in our article How pension tax relief works.
+Higher-rate taxpayers can claim a further £20 back through HMRC via their self-assessment tax returns, resulting in a net cost of only £60 for a pension contribution of £100, whilst additional rate taxpayers can claim a further £25 back.
+Learn more in our article How do I reclaim higher rate pension tax relief?

 It’s also worth noting that depending on your age at death, you may be able to pass your pension to your loved ones tax-free, and it won’t form part of your estate for Inheritance Tax purposes either.
-Find out more in our guide What happens to my pension when I die?
+Find out more in our guides What happens to my pension when I die? and Can my pension be used to reduce Inheritance Tax?

 What are the tax benefits of ISAs?